-The most basic way to reduce stress is taking time to understand the cause and signs of stress and identify the triggers that make you stress and how parents can help the kid cope up with their stress on their own through activities, stress-relieving toys and stress eliminating activities.
+The most basic way to reduce stress is taking time to understand the cause and signs of stress and identify the triggers that make you stress and how parents can help the kid cope with their stress on their own through activities, stress-relieving toys, and stress-eliminating activities.

 Why is stress management for kids important?

 Stress is one of the emotions that everyone faces in their life.
-The difference lies over how you can handle the stressful situation.
+The difference lies in how you can handle stressful situations.
 It is observed that young kids can observe and notice tension in the environment.
 Stress affects a person’s mental well-being and overall perspective or outlook on a situation.

 - Some stress can be viewed to be positive, but if the stress is more than a particular limit, it can hurt the mindset of the child.

 - Continued stress can have a long-term effect on the child.
 This can lead to critical illness or isolation from loved ones.
 It can make your children quiet and reserved, which can be harmful to their development.

 - Toxic stress is a result of experiences of strong, frequent, or prolonged adversity or exposure to violence which can create long-lasting difficulties for the child.

 - Prolonged stress elevates cortisol levels in the brain.
 The more severe the stress, the longer the cortisol chemicals present in the brain which not only affects the mind but also the body.

 - For developing the brain at a very young age, these chemicals in the brain can have adverse effects, hindering their overall growth and development, and impacting their memory and emotions.